Granite City, Illinois: Demographics

-There were 12,214 households, out of which 27.1% had children under the age of 18 living with them, 42.4% were married couples living together, 15.4% had a female householder with no husband present, and 36.2% were non-families.
-30.4% of all households were made up of householders living alone, and 13.0% had someone living alone who was 65 years of age or older.
-The average household size was 2.42 and the average family size was 3.
+Of the 12,214 households, 27.1% had children under 18 living with them, 42.4% were married couples living together, 15.4% had a female householder with no husband present, and 36.2% were not families.
+About 30.4% of all households were made up of individuals, and 13.0% had someone living alone who was 65 older.
+The average household size was 2.42 and the average family size was 3.00.

-In the city the population age range was spread out, with 22.9% under the age of 18, 13.3% from 15 to 24, 26.2% from 25 to 44, 26.6% from 45 to 64, and 15% who were 65 years of age or older.
+In the city, the age distribution was 22.9% under 18, 13.3% from 15 to 24, 26.2% from 25 to 44, 26.6% from 45 to 64, and 15% who were 65 or older.
 The median age was 38.2 years.
 For every 100 females, there were 92.5 males.
-For every 100 females age 18 and over, there were 90.7 males.
+For every 100 females 18 and over, there were 90.7 males.

 The median income for a household in the city in 2014 was $43,759, and the median income for a family was $57,596.
-Males over age 16 had a median income of $46,390 versus $36,989 for females.
+Males over 16 had a median income of $46,390 versus $36,989 for females.
 The per capita income for the city was $22,397.
 About 14.8% of families and 18.3% of the population were below the poverty line, including 27.7% of those under age 18 and 7.2% of those age 65 or over.

 Recreation

 The Granite City Park District owns 13 parks.
 Wilson Park is the most notable.
-A 1.4 mi paved trail encircles the 74 acre park which contains a pool, ice rink, park office, skate park, food and beverage stand, tennis courts, several pavilions, baseball fields, and a wedding area.
-The Park District offers baseball, flag football, tennis, soccer, basketball, and hockey programs for the youth.
+A 1.4 mi paved trail encircles the 74 acre park, which contains a pool, ice rink, park office, skate park, food and beverage stand, tennis courts, several pavilions, baseball fields, and a wedding area.
+The park district offers baseball, flag football, tennis, soccer, basketball, and hockey programs for the youth.

 Every summer around July 4, Wilson Park hosts the Patriots in the Park program.
-The program includes live entertainment, carriage rides, carnival rides, food & beverage stands, and the second largest fireworks display in the St. Louis area.
+It includes live entertainment, carriage rides, carnival rides, food and beverage stands, and the second-largest fireworks display in the St. Louis area.

-Madison County Transit provides an outstanding 85 mi network of newly paved, well maintained bikeways throughout the county as well as Granite City.
+Madison County Transit provides an outstanding 85 mi network of newly paved, well-maintained bikeways throughout the county.

-The new YMCA, part of the River's Edge Development was recently completed.
-The complex includes aquatics programs, a youth center, weightlifting, batting cages, basketball/tennis courts, and a child care center.
+The new YMCA, part of the River's Edge development, was recently completed.
+The complex includes aquatics programs, a youth center, weightlifting, batting cages, basketball/tennis courts, and a childcare center.

-There are also two golf courses near Granite City.
-The Legacy Golf Course and the Arlington Golf Course both offer eighteen hole championship courses.
-Horseshoe Lake State Park wraps around Horseshoe Lake, a 2400 acre natural lake, the largest lake in the St. Louis area.
+Two golf courses also are near Granite City.
+The Legacy Golf Course and the Arlington Golf Course both offer 18-hole championship courses.
+Horseshoe Lake State Park wraps around Horseshoe Lake, a 2400 acre natural lake, the largest in the St. Louis area.
 The park provides a place for picnicking, cycling, fishing, wildlife viewing, and small boating.
-Hunting is allowed during hunting season and a small primitive campground is located on Walker's Island.
+Hunting is allowed during hunting season, and a small, primitive campground is located on Walker's Island.

-There are 2 roller skating rinks in the area and Confluence Crush Roller Derby practices in the adjacent village of Pontoon Beach.
+Two roller skating rinks are in the area, and Confluence Crush Roller Derby practices in the adjacent village of Pontoon Beach.